grefel/press2id/README.md

 * Works with *Adobe InDesign* CS 6 and higher
 * Connects to any *WordPress* 4.7 or higher

-Detailed infos are found at [publishing.blog [DE]](https://publishing.blog/press2id) and [publishing.blog ACF [DE]](https://publishing.blog/WordPress-nach-indesign-press2id-jetzt-mit-custom-fields-und-custom-post-types/) by @haemeulrich
+Detailed information is found at [publishing.blog [DE]](https://publishing.blog/press2id) and [publishing.blog ACF [DE]](https://publishing.blog/WordPress-nach-indesign-press2id-jetzt-mit-custom-fields-und-custom-post-types/) by @haemeulrich

 press2id is successfully used with the following publications.
 If you also use it and want to be added to this list, just send a message!
 #### Fill Place Gun Mode